Pezhvak/docker-ocserv/README.md

 ## Connecting to Server

-Now that everything is set up and user is created, you can connect to server using terminal or one of the available
+Now that everything is set up and the user is created, you can connect to server using terminal or one of the available
 applications:

 ### Using Terminal